Freedom Train (Czechoslovakia)

-Freedom Train (in Czech: Vlak svobody) is the term commonly used in the Czech Republic to describe the mass escape of opponents of the Czechoslovak communist regime across the West German border on 11 September 1951 involving State Railways train No. 3717.
+In the Czech Republic, the Freedom Train (in Czech: Vlak svobody) was the mass escape of opponents of the Czechoslovak communist regime across the West German border on 11 September 1951 involving State Railways train No. 3717.

 At a time when divisions between the Communist-dominated Eastern bloc and the countries of Western Europe were consolidating, the diversion of the train across the heavily policed border between Czechoslovakia and the American-occupied zone of Germany is considered one of the most significant mass escapes from a communist country to the West.
 The success of the enterprise was acclaimed around the world and led the communist authorities to tighten the Iron Curtain.
-The incident also led to removal of the railroad tracks at abandoned Czech border crossings to prevent similar incidents.
+The incident also led to the removal of the railroad tracks at abandoned Czech border crossings to prevent similar incidents.